 Ensure you have a pair of headphones plugged in, without headphones you will not be able to unmute your device.
 We recommend you use a pair of headphones without a built in microphone.
 This will ensure that AltspaceVR use's your phone's built in microphone.

-Oculus Rift, HTC Vive, or 2D Mode with Windows
+Windows Mixed Reality, Oculus Rift, HTC Vive, or 2D Mode

 Before starting AltspaceVR ensure that the proper microphone is set as your default recording device in Windows.
 The Oculus Rift and HTC Vive both have a built in microphone, if you have another microphone plugged in AltspaceVR may be trying to use that device.